 Artificial Intelligence and Machine Learning are important aspects of data science.
 So you’ll definitely benefit from having excellent knowledge about machine learning algorithms, neural networks, gleaning insight from data, and collection of data from various sources.

 Another important area within data science is deep learning.
-Deep learning is a sub-field of machine learning that teaches a computer or machine how to predict and classify data by filtering inputs through layers.
+This is a niche area of data science that teaches a computer or machine how to predict and classify data by filtering inputs through layers.
 You’ll need to learn neural network architecture and other deep learning concepts if you want to hone your skillset in this field.
 This includes audio processing, video processing, and natural language processing (NLP).

 Good analytical skills will come in handy when you’re building websites, visualizing data sets, optimizing algorithms while coding, and writing clean codes to eliminate redundancies.
 Creativity, problem-solving, and solutions-oriented quick thinking will go a long way in making you a desirable candidate for companies.

 Having strong communication skills is essential since you’ll be working with a team of developers and have to be able to not only communicate your ideas to others successfully but also interpret other’s communication correctly.